NOAA-PSL/land-insert_spinup_rst/README.md

-Collection of scripts to generate land restarts for GFS/GDAS ensemble experiments.

-Inserts a spun-up (vector) land restart into the cold start tile files.
+Insert a spun-up (vector) land restart into cold start tile files.
+Also applies the ensemble pertubations from the operational ensemble into the ensemble of tile files.

-Inserts, soil moisture (total and liquid), soil temperature, snow depth, and snow water equivalent.
+Inserts, soil moisture (total and liquid), soil temperature, snow depth (and SWE), and snow water equivalent from the spin up.
+Inserts pertubations in soil moisture, soil temperature and snow depth (and SWE).

 To-do: think some more about snow temperature.
+     : parallelize the python calls.

 Clara Draper, March 2025: using insert script from Mike Barlage, and Helin Wei.